-EMT Scribe The Scribe is responsible for commencing the event on EMQNet and ongoing updating of stakeholders and tasks The Scribe is responsible for populating the display charts, under the direction of the Information Coordinator The Scribe is responsible for maintaining the visual display of EMT and CMT members phone numbers, and the start and finish time of CMT Members (for fatigue management) 5 1 5 - 711 following return to BAU 5 5 1 Records all financial commitments, costs for informing the CMT Finance of costs (expended and anticipated).
-Act tivate/Update/Initial Actions Upon activation, attend the EMT as directed - report to Information Coordinator for briefing and requirements Assist EMT Information Coordinator with Emergency Management room setup - confirm all equipment is present and functioning Prepare recording devices for use e.g. whiteboards, laptops etc. Compile an initial Situation Report collating all the key event information and data - provide to the EMT information Coordinator for review and distribution - as necessary for clarification and details of response actions undertaken so far Record / document EMT briefing meetings - record decisions, actions and outcomes

-Assist EMT Information Coordinator with preparation of event SITREPs ase 1 Information updates / current event statistics and data - gather, compile and provide to the Leader Key event information - identify required information categories with EMT Leader (e.g. geographical area affected, number of customers impacted, resources deployed, response / recovery duration) Pha ase 2: Maintain an accurate and chronological team log / record of events Your recording function is critical - DO NOT get involved in any other activities Record actions / tasks assigned to EMT members and track their status - inform EMT members of - overdue tasks / unfulfilled commitments Notify EMT Planning if you are having trouble maintaining event records (e.g. unsure of what to record, volume of information is too great, too many discussions occurring simultaneously) Request additional Information Coordinators as required - assign tasks and responsibilities Clarify any confusion of events / actions as soon as apparent Prepare and populate an information templates to capture key event information maps, details of event scene) Be prepared to compile and distribute minutes / status summaries during the event as required - liaise with EMT Planning for assistance Maintain a record of EMT members assigned to team roles / present in the EMR Consider shift handover for extended responses - including for support personnel Log of Events - maintain / record TEAM decisions, actions and contacts Сог ncluding Actions Enter any outstanding information into recording logs / devices 5 5 Assist EMT Planning to collect and consolidate log sheets and written records / correspondence into a master event log
+EMT Scribe The Scribe is responsible for commencing the event on EMQNet and ongoing updating of stakeholders and tasks The Scribe is responsible for populating the display charts, under the direction of the Information Coordinator The Scribe is responsible for maintaining the visual display of EMT and CMT members phone numbers, and the start and finish time of CMT Members (for fatigue management) Continuous management and updating of EMQNet, preparation of SITREPs as requested Maintains a record of the event and the activities of the EMT for reference during the event and following return to BAU Record of all stakeholder notification and engagement required Records all financial commitments, costs for informing the CMT Finance of costs (expended and anticipated).
+Activate/Update/Initial Actions Upon activation, attend the EMT as directed - report to Information Coordinator for briefing and requirements Assist EMT Information Coordinator with Emergency Management room setup - confirm all equipment is present and functioning Prepare recording devices for use e.g. whiteboards, laptops etc. Compile an initial Situation Report collating all the key event information and data - provide to the EMT information Coordinator for review and distribution On instruction from the EMT Planning, assist in initiating a team log of events- consult EMT members as necessary for clarification and details of response actions undertaken so far A Maintain a record of the status on the Status Board as directed by the EMT Information Coordinator Record / document EMT briefing meetings - record decisions, actions and outcomes Update event records immediately following EMT briefings Assist EMT Information Coordinator with preparation of event SITREPs Phase 1 Information updates / current event statistics and data - gather, compile and provide to the Leader Key event information - identify required information categories with EMT Leader (e.g. geographical area affected, number of customers impacted, resources deployed, response / recovery duration) Phase 2: Maintain an accurate and chronological team log / record of events Vour recording function is critical - DO NOT get involved in any other activities Record actions / tasks assigned to EMT members and track their status - inform EMT members of overdue tasks / unfulfilled commitments Notify EMT Planning if you are having trouble maintaining event records (e.g. unsure of what to record, volume of information is too great, too many discussions occurring simultaneously) Request additional Information Coordinators as required - assign tasks and responsibilities Christian provide the second se Clarify any confusion of events / actions as soon as apparent Prepare and populate an information templates to capture key event information Display and maintain information hardcopies in EMR (e.g. media releases, contact lists, event details - maps, details of event scene) Be prepared to compile and distribute minutes / status summaries during the event as required - liaise with EMT Planning for assistance Maintain a record of EMT members assigned to team roles / present in the EMR Consider shift handover for extended responses - including for support personnel Log of Events - maintain / record TEAM decisions, actions and contacts Concluding Actions Enter any outstanding information into recording logs / devices Identify and complete any outstanding actions and obligations Participate in event debriefs as necessary - act as recording secretary Assist EMT Planning to collect and consolidate log sheets and written records / correspondence into a master event log FNAT C EMT Community EMT Community Relations will most likely go on to be part of the Crisis Communication Team (CxT), but